 The international students were able to voice their challenges and appreciated their cultural diversity being valued by SIT and the importance placed on helping them to succeed.
 They also learned to grow their ability to work successfully with kiwi culture.
 The training was a great success.
 It was videoed to allow us to use it to train the trainers.
 In turn, this has allowed SIT to continue to provide CQ training to new staff and students.

-I have no hesitation recommending the CQ and unconscious bias training the Superdiversity Centre provides.
+I have no hesitation recommending the CQ and unconscious bias training the Superdiversity Institute provides.
 It added real value to SIT and was transformational.

 Southern Institute of Technology